mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 -   Don’t make your models too strong; there are dangers to overfitting.

-### Chompsky’s Fears
+### Chomsky Fears

-Noam Chompsy spoke on his fears as it relates to AI and ML.
+Noam Chomsky spoke on his fears as it relates to AI and ML.

 -   ML and NLP are not science (his words, not mine); they are closer to tools than scientific discoveries.